brandensherman/reacto/palindrome-check.md

 ## Interviewer Prompt

-Given an string `str`, create a function that returns a boolean, corresponding to whether that string is a palindrome (spelled the same backwards and forwards).
+Given a string `str`, create a function that returns a boolean which corresponds to whether that string is a palindrome (a word that is spelled the same backwards and forwards).
 Our palindrome check should be case-insensitive.

 ## Examples